-Beyond experimentation with the structure of the communications network linking members of a group, similar controlled laboratory experiments have more recently been conducted on the sharing of information technology designed to improve combat effectiveness of groups of distributed warfighters.
+Similar controlled laboratory experiments have more recently been conducted on the sharing of information technology designed to improve combat effectiveness by groups of distributed warfighters.
 These controlled experiments clearly show the benefits of sharing broader levels of informational schema of the battlespace across teammates (Hiniker and Entin 1990; Hiniker and Entin 1992 A; Hiniker and Entin 1992 B; Hiniker and Entin 2006; see also Huber et al. 2007).
 The common experimental procedure here is to create in the laboratory groups of 3-4 distributed military officers, to assign them a group task and to provide them with one of two sets of information technology, a baseline set or an advanced technology set, to use while they are working on the task.
 The task is typically a warfighting mission which requires that members of the blue team, by moving or otherwise using their digital avatars, identify and prosecute a set of (red) adversaries, who are bent on capturing or destroying blue assets, while losing as few blue or neutral assets as possible in the process.
-The role of the adversary is played by the operator of the wargame simulator12 which provides the combat setting as well as shooting adjudication and scoring during the combat scenario, which typically takes 1-3 hours.
+The role of the adversary is played by the operator of the wargame simulator13 which provides the combat setting as well as shooting adjudication and scoring during the combat scenario, which typically takes 1-3 hours.
 Performance measures are systematically taken throughout the scenario trials, usually at three equal time intervals.
 Then a new, modified problem scenario is given; and the team repeats the process several times, with the baseline technology or the advanced technology.

-12 Several wargame simulators have been used as a part of this HITL experimental paradigm with the participation of joint warfighters including the Navy's RESA, the Army's JANUS, and the joint services' JTLS.
-For constructive simulations, the author has employed the joint services' JWARS. (see Hiniker 2002; see also TTCP 2006)
+^{13.} Several wargame simulators have been used as a part of this HITL experimental paradigm with the participation of joint warfighters including the Navy's RESA, the Army's JANUS, and the joint services' JTLS.
+For constructive simulations, the author has employed the joint services' JWARS (see Hiniker 2002; see also TTCP 2006).